 I’ve spent a LOT of time researching orchid care, but I’ve found most of the intro advice lacks detail and isn’t very helpful for indoor growers.
 In this post, I am presenting the underlying details for successful orchid care that I use, so that others might experience similar success with their plants.

-About my conditions: I live in Canada and grow in a condo that often has very dry air (under 50%)—if you live somewhere humid, take the advice in this site with a critical eye as the conditions I grow in are not the same as you.
+About my conditions: I live in Canada and grow in a condo that often has very dry air (under 50%)—if you live somewhere humid, take the advice in this site with a critical eye as the conditions I grow in, are not the same as yours.

 Plants need food to grow big and strong—but it doesn’t have to be complicated.
 As a starting point, adding fertilizer at 1/4 strength during each watering (that’s generally 1/2 tsp/gallon of water) is a good baseline.
 Any balanced fertilizer will do (20-20-20); but be aware, many orchid ferts are generally geared toward blooming (and less toward growth); MSU Orchid fertilizer is an ideal balanced fertilizer made for orchid growth—but again, “regular fertilizer” (20-20-20) at 1/4 ratio works well too.

 2) A Good Potting Mix